SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 Computed Properties
 -------------------

-Classes and structures can also define :newTerm:`computed properties`, which do not actually store a value.
+In addition to stored properties, classes, structures, and enumerations can define :newTerm:`computed properties`, which do not actually store a value.
-Instead, they provide a getter, and an optional setter, to retrieve and set other properties and values indirectly.
+Instead, they provide a getter and an optional setter to retrieve and set other properties and values indirectly.

 .. testcode:: computedProperties